saiaravind19/TechNerd/docs/source/px4Sim/Background.rst

 Different flight modes are available in PX4, enabling the autopilot to function in a deterministic way.
 These modes are designed to meet specific requirements, enhance safety, and facilitate efficient operation by automating common tasks.

-Modes in Multicopter are grouped into three categories: manual, autonomous, and manual-acrobatic.
+Modes in Multicopter are grouped into three categories: `manual, autonomous, and manual-acrobatic`.

 **Manual-Easy:**
    - ``Position mode`` Easiest and safest manual mode for vehicles with a position fix/GPS.
 It controls acceleration over ground, yaw, and throttle.